"The best thing about working with SmartDocuments is that you hardly notice it."

 Marco is very satisfied with the collaboration with SmartDocuments: "It was definitely a big plus that their people were on the ground with us at the time, working on solutions together.
 The communication style was highly personal.
 It doesn't feel like you’re dealing with a big corporation.
 Instead, it feels like you’re working with real people."

 An added bonus that Marco mentioned was the influence that SmartDocuments' clients have when it comes to innovations.
 Marco: "They take surveys to get an idea of the current situation and to identify what is required.
 As part of the user group, we are able to share our experiences.
 Unfortunately, the way we work with SmartDocuments is so different from other users that our requests often don’t line up.
-Regardless, it is still a wonderful initiative from SmartDocuments!"
+Regardless, it's still a wonderful initiative from SmartDocuments!"